kengomatsuo/dbsigmarizz/README.md

     IF LoanUserID IS NULL OR LoanUserID = '' THEN ROLLBACK;
-      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'UserID must not be null'; END IF;

-    IF LoanBookID IS NULL OR LoanBookID = '' THEN ROLLBACK;
+      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'UserID must not be null'; ELSEIF LoanBookID IS NULL OR LoanBookID = '' THEN ROLLBACK;
-      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'BookID must not be null'; END IF;
+      SIGNAL SQLSTATE '45000' SET MESSAGE_TEXT = 'BookID must not be null';

-    IF NOT EXISTS(
+    ELSEIF NOT EXISTS(
       SELECT 1
+      FROM User
+      WHERE ID = LoanUserID
+    ) THEN
+      ROLLBACK;
+      SIGNAL SQLSTATE '45102' SET MESSAGE_TEXT = 'Failed: No matching user found'; ELSEIF NOT EXISTS(
+      SELECT 1
       FROM Book
       WHERE ID = LoanBookID
     ) THEN
       ROLLBACK;
-      SIGNAL SQLSTATE '45102' SET MESSAGE_TEXT = 'Failed: No matching book found'; END IF;
+      SIGNAL SQLSTATE '45102' SET MESSAGE_TEXT = 'Failed: No matching book found'; ELSEIF EXISTS (

-    IF EXISTS (
       SELECT 1
       FROM Reservation
       WHERE BookID = LoanBookID